phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.compute_pblums.md

 ------------
 * `compute` (string, optional, default=None): label of the compute options (not required if only one is attached to the bundle).
+* `model` (string, optional, default=None): label of the model to use for scaling absolute luminosities for any cases where `pblum_mode='dataset-scaled'`.
+If not provided, entries using 'dataset-scaled' will be excluded from the output.
 * `pblum` (bool, optional, default=True): whether to include intrinsic (excluding irradiation &amp; features) pblums.
 These will be exposed in the returned dictionary as pblum@component@dataset.